 - Pay the costs incurred by the children having frequent and continued contact with the parent

-- Hold the non-compliant parent in contempt of court – contempt is typically reserved for cases where awarding additional visitation have proven ineffective
+- Hold the non-compliant parent in contempt of court – contempt is typically reserved for cases where awarding additional visitation has proven ineffective

 - Modification of the parenting plan